What Is SuiteCommerce And How Does It Compare?

 NetSuite Add-Ons And Apps?

 There are some new initiatives by SuiteMarkets which is a 3rd party app platform that allows you to purchase SuiteCommerce and NetSuite ERP apps/features.
-It’s a great way to find existing solutions for NetSuite ERP or SuiteCommerce.
+It is a great way to find existing solutions for NetSuite ERP or SuiteCommerce work.

 There is also NetSuite’s app platform which is primarily used to inform NetSuite customers of software that integrates into the platform.
 Shopify has something similar including applications that help them integrate into the NetSuite platform.

 More and more customers are utilizing NetSuite as an ecommerce platform in additional to its reporting, warehouse management, HR, and other ERP features.
-This expands beyond your traditional ecommerce website and includes integrations to popular ecommerce solutions including Amazon, eBay, and Overstock.
+This expands beyond your traditional ecommerce website and includes integrations to popular ecommerce solutions including Amazon, eBay, Etsy, Shopify, WooCommerce, and Overstock.

 This blog post was written by Caleb Schmitz, a NetSuite developer and SuiteCommerce Specialist at Anchor Group.
 Anchor Group is a NetSuite implementation partner that focuses specifically on NetSuite training and NetSuite’s SuiteCommerce.